-The Board delegates authority to the President to implement the following sustainable practices to apply to each constituent institution and, when appropriate, General Administration and affiliated entities;
+The Board delegates authority to the President to implement the following sustainable practices to apply to each constituent institution and, when appropriate, General Administration and affiliated entities:

 Systematic Integration of Sustainability Principles: Systematically incorporate sustainability throughout the institution by integrating the policy goals into the institution's processes, administration, teaching, research, and engagement.
+Each constituent institution and affiliated entity and General Administration shall designate an appropriate individual to serve as "Chief Sustainability Officer" to be responsible for implementation of this policy.